CoordinatesNotFound/Technology-Stack/Cloud/Container/Kubernetes.md

 - Concept

-  - To isolate different set of kubernetes obects
+  - To isolate different set of kubernetes objects

 - Existing Namespaces